-Management assessed the effectiveness of BNSF Railway's internal control over financial reporting as of December 31, 2014.
+Management assessed the effectiveness of BNSF Railway's internal control over financial reporting as of December 31, 2015.
 In making this assessment, management adopted and used the criteria set forth in the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on management's assessment, management concluded that as of December 31, 2014, BNSF Railway's internal control over financial reporting was effective based on those criteria.
+Based on management's assessment, management concluded that as of December 31, 2015, BNSF Railway's internal control over financial reporting was effective based on those criteria.

 This annual report does not include an attestation report of the Company's independent registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to rules of the Securities and Exchange Commission that permit the Company to provide only management's report in this annual report.
+Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to rules of the Securities and Exchange Commission that permit the Company to provide only management's report in this Annual Report on Form 10-K.